KnightHacker2000/Pokegram/README.md

 - Download the project
 - We use `json-server` to mock backend, running `json-server` outside the pokegram (the current directory) with command `json-server --watch db.json --port 8000`
 - cd into pokegram directory by using `cd pokegram` and run `npm install` to download dependencies needed (you should have node, npm installed on your local machine).
 And then run `npm start` to start the frontend view
-- We use `jest` for testing and please run `jest --coverage` outside the pokegram folder to see the test result (we also attach the screenshot of our coverage in wiki page).
+- We use `jest` for testing and please run `jest --coverage` inside the pokegram folder to see the test result (we also attach the screenshot of our coverage in wiki page).

 ### running `json-server`
 cd ..